hanstercek/me_43/README.txt

 ################################################################################
 #				   HOW TO RUN				       #
 ################################################################################
+LOCAL ACCESS:
+    Login credentials:
+	username: user
+	password: rematerials
+	    Note: Password will not display as it is being typed in.
+Hit 'enter' once password entry is completed.

+REMOTE ACCESS:
     To execute, user should make sure they are SSH'ed into the Raspberry Pi
     Note: SSH is a standard method of connecting to devices that are on the same WiFi network.
 To SSH, make sure you are connected to the following